CornerstonePres/cornerstone-pres/_events/2021-02-03-benevolence-bingo.md

 * During the **Deacon** **Social Hour** we will play several rounds of on-line BINGO.
 * You will receive instructions when you join the ZOOM Social Hour.
 * The winner of each round will get to select the Heifer International project they desire to receive a designated amount from the Deacons' Benevolence Fund.
-(A list of projects will provided in the "CHAT" section of your ZOOM screen.)
+(A list of projects will be provided in the "CHAT" section of your ZOOM screen.)

 The Mission Statement of Cornerstone Presbyterian Church is to be a Christ-centered community that Loves God, Loves Others, and Serves the World.
 As a participating congregation of the Presbyterian Church (USA) Matthew 25 initiative, we seek to carry out our mission by joining others in Eradicating Systemic Poverty, Dismantling Structural Racism, and Being A Vital Congregation in our community.
 [Heifer International ](https://myheiferfoundationgiving.org)(this is a link to their site if you'd like more information) is an organization who seek to lift people out of poverty, give them skills to start a business that is capable of sustaining their family, and supports our endeavor to dismantle structural racism both in the United States and abroad.